Do you need GAP insurance?

 There are three main types.

 - Finance GAP insurance.
 If you’ve borrowed money to buy the car, you might still owe more than the insurance company will pay out.
-Finance GAP insurance pays the finance company enough to cover your debt – you’ll be left with no car and no money, but at least you won’t be in the red.
+Finance GAP insurance pays the finance company enough to cover your debt, but remember you’ll be left with no car and no money.

 - Return-to-invoice insurance.
 This is designed to top up the payment from your car insurance so that you get back exactly what you paid for the car (or any outstanding finance).
-This type of policy can be bought for both new and older cars.
+This type of policy can be bought for both new and second hand cars.

-- New car (or ‘vehicle replacement’) GAP insurance.
+- Brand new car (or ‘vehicle replacement’) GAP insurance.
 This is like return-to-invoice insurance, but it’s designed to compensate for the rising cost of cars, or where a discount has been given on the cost of the car which may not be available again in the future.
-New car GAP insurance makes sure you get your money back plus a bit more, so you can replace your car for a new one of the same model and specification.
+Brand new car GAP insurance makes sure you get your money back plus a bit more, so you can replace your car for a new one of the same model and specification.

 Watch the exclusions